Community Detection in Weighted Multilayer Networks with Ambient Noise: Identifiability and Parsimony

 One can conceive of the weighted stochastic blockmodel as a special case of the \textit{general form of mixture models for random graphs} described in \cite{Allman_2011}.
 For graph $X$ where each weighted edge is $X_{ij}$ between nodes $i,j$:

 where $p_{ql}$ serves as the sparsity parameter between 0 and 1, which represents the proportion of . $f( \cdot, \theta_{ql} )$ represents the parametric family of distributions at specified in group-interactions $q$ and $l$.
 The conditional distribution of $X_{ij}$ is a mixture of the Dirac distribution at zero representing non-present edges.
 The proposed \texttt{SBANM} model can also be viewed as an instance of the generalized model above.
 It is a mixture of the affiliation model and the weighted multilayer SBM.
 Matias et al. \cite{matias2016} discuss identifiability of block parameters in multilayer SBMs.
 The authors cite \cite{Allman_2011} in setting the conditions for identifiability for weighted SBMs over multiple layers.
-Since the affiliation model is also proven to be identifiable \cite{Allman_2009}, we posit that \texttt{SBANM} should also be identifiable, but leave more detailed justifictaions in future work.
+Since the affiliation model is also proven to be identifiable \cite{Allman_2009}, we posit that \texttt{SBANM} is also identifiable.

+In practice, the membership and parameter recovery in simulations in Section \ref{sec:expeirmental_procedure} suggests that the model is identifiable empirically.
+However, theoretical justifications may be pursued in future work.